aliceszarin/Dog_Api/README.md

  # Dog Api Test
-Trying to consume a public API that returns dog's infos 🐕
+Trying to consume a public API that return a HTTP status with dogs🐕